-This document is published by Practical Law and can be found at: us.practicallaw.tr.com/3-516-9469 Request a free trial and demonstration at: us.practicallaw.tr.com/about/freetrial
+This document is published by Practical Law and can be found at: content.next.westlaw.com/3-516-9469 Request a free trial and demonstration at: tr.com/practicallaw-home

 A Practice Note describing the steps an employer can take to prepare to successfully litigate a non-compete action, the primary options for enforcing a non-compete agreement, and the strategic decisions involved with each option.
 This Note discusses gathering evidence, assessing the enforceability of a non-compete, considerations before initiating legal action, cease and desist letters, seeking declaratory judgments, damages, and injunctive relief, and potential remedies available under the Defend Trade Secrets Act (DTSA).
 This Note is jurisdiction neutral.
 For information on state law requirements, see State Restrictive Covenants Toolkit, Non-Compete Laws: State Q&A Tool, and Trade Secret Laws: State Q&A Tool.
+For a 50-state comparison of non-compete laws and requirements generally, see Quick Compare Chart: State Non-Compete Laws.

 Non-compete litigation is typically fast-paced and expensive.
-An employer must act quickly when it suspects that an employee or former employee is violating a noncompete agreement (also referred to as a non-competition agreement or non-compete).
+An employer must act quickly when it suspects that an employee or former employee is violating a non-compete agreement (also referred to as a non-competition agreement or non-compete).
 It is critical to confirm that there is sufficient factual and legal support before initiating legal action.
 Filing a complaint for monetary damages or a request for an injunction can backfire if an employer is not prepared with sufficient evidence to support its request.
-This Note discusses the steps an employer can take to best position itself for successful enforcement of a non-compete and the strategic considerations involved with initiating non-compete litigation.
-In particular, it discusses: